 What are the key findings from the holiday shopping report?

+- Mobile devices are the first point-of-entry for Black Friday deal hunters.
 Mobile traffic dominates Black Friday ecommerce as on-the-go shoppers research the best deals, locate that perfect gift, and navigate to the store with that product.

 What are the key takeaways for marketers?

-Test the impact of free shipping or expedited shipping, and optimize your messaging mix.
-Next, establish a thorough understanding of your site’s KPIs.
+Establish a thorough understanding of your site’s KPIs.
 BrightEdge StoryBuilder gives you a full range of flexibility to build a report that will help you understand how well your site captures the mobile search intent, and subsequently, mobile conversions.
 Given the research findings, and knowing that 57% of all searches now begin on a mobile device, it is critical to put mobile SEO and user experience at the forefront of your web development plans.
 A mobile-first dashboard will help you understand the trended performance along these key aspects:

 - Site visits, conversions, and revenue for a 6-month period and the holiday season, as well as the year before, across mobile, tablet, and desktop

 - Bounce rate by device type and by topic (a group of contextually related keywords)

 - Keywords or topics that you win or lose on the SERP by device type

 It is essential that marketers create and optimize content for both mobile and desktop.
 For example, ensure your mobile configuration is correct and the mobile pages include images, icons, buttons, and specific seasonal CTA (call-to-action) as part of the experience.
 Since not all keywords rank the same on mobile and desktop SERPs, you may also want to check who your true competitors are on mobile by using the Share of Voice feature within BrightEdge.